pubnative/docker-images/airflow/README.md

 ## Development Environment for DAGs

-The `poetry.lock` file creates the consistent environment for development of DAGs in [data-tasks](https://github.com/pubnative/data-tasks/tree/master/airflow-2) repository.
+The `requirements.lock` file creates the consistent environment for development of DAGs in [data-tasks](https://github.com/pubnative/data-tasks/tree/master/airflow-2) repository.
 Please do not forget to update the lock file when the image is updated.